shpml/fundamentals/07_chapter/05_lesson.md

 ![Node.js Contributors](../assets/chapter2/node.png)
 <br>

-Although it is open source and anyone can read or contribute to the code, Node.js is **maintained** by a company called Joyent.
-Not all of these 400+ contributors have the ability to edit the original Joyent repo – that wouldn't be very efficient or safe.
+Although it is open source and anyone can read or contribute to its code, Node.js is **maintained** by a company called Joyent.
+Not all of these 400+ contributors have the ability to edit the original Joyent repo — that wouldn't be very efficient or safe.
 Someone could accidentally make a change that conflicts with someone else's contributions, causing the code to break.
 Changes need to be inspected and approved before they can officially be added to the project.

 To create a copy of Joyent's repo, you would need to **fork** it by clicking the button we highlighted above.